Manage stop word rules

 Typically, stop word rules should only apply when a certain condition is fulfilled.

-In general, you should ensure that this is the case by associating such a rule, and/or the query pipeline it’s defined in, to a query pipeline condition.
+In general, you should associate the rule, and/or the query pipeline it’s defined in, to a condition.
+Without a condition, the stop word rule would apply to all queries.

 • Consider how stop words affect ART models: